 Whipped cream seems so innocent.
-It goes on pie, lattes, cakes, and even right out of the can if you’re feeling silly.
+It goes on pies, lattes, cakes, and even right out of the can if you’re feeling silly.
 While the frothy whipped treat itself is virtually harmless aside from some sugar and dairy, there is a component of the product that is actually a commonly abused drug in some circles.

-What Are Whippets?
+What Are Whippets Drugs?

 Side-Effects of Whippets

 Nitrous oxide, or whippets, will initially create a very strong feeling of euphoria, but it can also inflict some very significant damage.
-Some of the more dangerous side effects of being addicted to whippet are feelings of intermittent or constant dizziness, greatly impaired motor functions, hallucinations, significant cognitive reductions including brain damage in some situations.
+Some of the more dangerous side effects of being addicted to whippet are feelings of intermittent or constant dizziness, greatly impaired motor functions, hallucinations, and significant cognitive reductions, including brain damage in some situations.

 Even though most people who use whippets are aware of the dangerous and even potentially deadly side effects of abusing the drug, they continue to use it because of the dependency and addiction that has grown during the period of use.

-Those who abuse whippets, even new users who may be taking their first hit, can be killed easily by asphyxiation, since the gas can fill the lungs entirely, forcing out any oxygen that is critically needed by the body to function.
+Those who abuse whippets, even new users who may be taking their first hit, can be killed easily by asphyxiation since the gas can fill the lungs entirely, forcing out any oxygen that is critically needed by the body to function.

 Because of the effects that whippets have on the central nervous system and pain receptors, the user’s body begins to grow used to the drug doing the work for it, so when the drug use is suddenly stopped, the body’s functions have a sort of rebound and become suddenly overactive.

 This can create incredibly uncomfortable symptoms of nausea, anxiety, irritability, mood swings, and restlessness.
-Additional symptoms can include tremors, uncontrollable sweating, elevated heart rate and blood pressure, intense cravings, hallucinations, psychosis, depression, dizziness, memory loss, inability to concentrate or maintain focus, and outbursts of anger.
+Additional symptoms can include tremors, uncontrollable sweating, elevated heart rate, and blood pressure, intense cravings, hallucinations, psychosis, depression, dizziness, memory loss, inability to concentrate or maintain focus, and outbursts of anger.

 The entire detox and withdrawal process will begin within two days after the last use of whippets.
 The symptoms will ramp up over the next couple of days, then peak, with the worst parts of the process out of the way in about a week.
 The post-acute withdrawal symptoms can last for another 1-2 years.
 Some psychological symptoms may remain and require counseling to work through.